SailajG/SLATE/README.md

 Getting started (after copying code to your computer):

-1. Install Flask.
-Commands below from https://flask.palletsprojects.com/en/2.0.x/quickstart/
+1. Copy code to your computer

-2. From terminal: export FLASK_APP=main
+2. In terminal: pip install -r requirements.txt

-3. From terminal: flask run
+3. From vscode terminal: python app.py

-4. In browser go to: http://127.0.0.1:5000/
+4. In browser go to: http://localhost:5000/